liamstatham/LearningJournal/README.md

 Log to be completed ascending (new log at the top).

 Current plans:
+  - Cloud engineering with Azure (Current job)
-  - Continue ASP.NET Core MVC learning and projects
+  - Code projects
-  - continue azure journey
-  - C#
   - AZ-104

 Complete: